17 unique things to do in Lake Atitlan

 San Marcos is packed with yoga & meditation classes and other spiritual practices such as Reiki healings, drum circles, Shamanic readings, lucid dreaming exercises, and ecstatic dancing.

 San Marcos is also the place to join a Temazcal ceremony, which is a shamanic Mayan cleansing ritual.
-It’s like a native Indian sweat lodge, where rocks are heated up and placed into the centre of the lodge.
+It’s like a native Indian sweat lodge, where rocks are heated up and placed into the center of the lodge.
 Basically, it’s a purifying ritual that uses intense heat to stimulate vision and insight.

 Read next: 17 spiritual destinations and how to visit them